Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/general.md

 title: 'XM Cloud Recommended Practices'
 hasInPageNav: true
 ---
+# Who will this topic be interesting to?

 ## Guides for business stakeholders
 Recommended practices for business stakeholders who are ramping up dev teams for Sitecore XM Cloud work.